support-dot-com/express-authorization/README.md

 ### Permission Query

   Permissions statements are strings that can be specified in parameter lists that may include arrays of composited permissions.
-  A subject, usually a user, is expected to be represented by an object with a permissions property refering to either a single permission or an array of permissions.
+  A subject, usually a user, is expected to be represented by an object with a permissions property referring to either a single permission or an array of permissions.

-  In the permission query API, a permission source is placed under consideration and compiled into a claim that is queries to confirm permitted permissions.
+  In the permission query API, a permission source is placed under consideration and compiled into a claim that is queried to confirm permitted permissions.

 ```js
 authorization